ENCCS/julia-for-hpc/content/development.rst

      It should not be modified by hand.

-.. callout:: Default vs project environments
+.. callout:: Project environments inherit from default environment

    A possibly confusing aspect when working with environments is that you have access to packages in the default environment (e.g. ``@v1.7``)